What Wood Do I Need For A Wood Burning Stove?

 Which is better, hardwood or softwood?

-Aged wood will always burn better, but there are several types of wood that are the most suitable for a wood burning stove.
-Mostly, ready available wood that is easy to come by is the best wood to use, so this should make your selection process easier.
+Aged wood will always burn better, but there are several types of wood that are the most suitable for a wood-burning stove.
+Mostly, readily available wood that is easy to come by is the best wood to use, so this should make your selection process easier.
 However, certain woods still have advantages over others, even if they are popular.
 Here are some of the types of wood that are relatively easy to come by and their individual properties:

 - Apple Wood– This burns fairly slowly and has the added benefit of producing a pleasant apple aroma that can be very attractive and highly sought after.
 This type of wood can be potentially difficult to come by depending on where you live.